-53. Travel document coordination.
+55. Travel document coordination

-The authority shall liaise with a competent authority with regard to the issuance of travel documents in accordance with the specifications of International Civil Aviation Organisation Doc 9303.
+The authority shall liaise with a competent authority with regard to the issuance of all passports and other travel documents and shall ensure that they are machine readable in accordance with the specifications of International Civil Aviation Organisation Doc 9303.

-54. Inspection of travel documents.
+56. Inspection of travel documents